cloudfoundry/summit-training-classes/operator/site/content/labs/bosh-ha.md

 ### VM Details

 You can view details on the VMs bosh has deployed using either `bosh instances` or `bosh vms`.
 Play with both of these, exploring the various command line options to see different information about the VMs.
-Recall to get help on a command you can either `bosh help <command>`.
-What are the different types of information do these commands provide?
+Recall to get help on a command you can either run `bosh help <command>` or `bosh <command> -h`.
+What are the different types of information these commands provide?

 ```sh
  bosh instances
 ```

-OR
+or

 ```sh
  bosh vms